silnrsi/FDBP/en-US/OpenType.md

 The most useful information is gleaned by reading the Harfbuzz code[^1] since (a) the code is opensource and thus accessible, and (b) Harfbuzz tries to be compatible with Microsoft's Uniscribe.

 The following tables attempt to document what the Harfbuzz code indicates for GSUB execution.
 Each row represents a set of features, each feature identified by its 4-character tag.
+All the lookups in the list of features in a row a processed teogether in lookup order.

 ||Default shaper|
 |---|---|